edysegura/js-modules/README.md

-# ECMAScript Module
+# ECMAScript Modules

-A complete example using ESM - ECMAScript Module without any transpiler!
+A complete example using ESM - ECMAScript Modules without any transpiler!

 The future is now!!
-Open this [live demo](http://edysegura.github.io/js-es6-module) in Chrome 61+
+Open this [live demo](http://edysegura.github.io/js-modules) in your modern browser!

 ## References